NYCrb/devpunks/legal/README.md

   - [2 Live Crew Discuss Pretty Woman Supreme Court Case 'Campbell v Acuff-Rose'](https://www.youtube.com/watch?v=CRssktqjvOk)

-> And yes, Weird Al Yankovic sort of ruined it for all song parodists by never picking fights with those whose songs he parodies by giving those songwrighter _all_ of the publishing copyright on the parodies he performs.
+> And yes, Weird Al Yankovic sort of ruined it for all song parodists by never picking fights with those whose songs he parodies by giving those songwrighter _all_ of the publishing copyright on the
+> parodies he performs.
 So even though he writes his own lyrics to their famous songs, he doesn't claim any ownership interest in those songs.
-And as my colleague notes, his lyrics do comment directly on the song itself and/or on its songwriter, which would greatly increase his odds of winning a parody argument, if he ever engaged in one. - Pamela Koslyn
+And as my colleague notes, his lyrics do comment directly
+> on the song itself and/or on its songwriter, which would greatly increase his odds of winning a parody argument, if he ever engaged in one. - Pamela Koslyn

-### Disclaimers

-> _No copyright is claimed in [content copied] and to the extent that material may appear to be infringed, I assert that such alleged infringement is permissible under fair use principles in U.S. copyright laws.
-If you believe material has been used in an unauthorized manner, please contact the poster._